 One of the study habits written by Steve “S.J.”
 Scott is to rate how you feel after each study session.
 Personally, I think this could come hand in hand with point #5 to measure the effectiveness of the methods being used or the habits in general so you can eliminate ones that don’t work.
 Besides, we are all in for good effective habits, aren’t we?

 I enjoy writing this post because it’s a good reminder to me to re-evaluate everything back and I hope it’s the same for you too.
-So, is there some of the good habits that work great for you?
+So, are there some of the good habits that work great for you?
 Share with us in the comment below.